scientisst/scientisst-NButils/README.md

 This should create (or update) the MasterTable.md on the root of the repository, as well as the README.md files in each Chapter, with the complete index of all existing notebooks.

 ## Contribution Guide
 This contribution guide provides some guidelines to add or update content to the [ScientISST Notebooks](https://github.com/scientisst/notebooks.git).
-Further information regarding the initial steps can be found in [this post] (https://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/).
+Further information regarding the initial steps can be found in [this post](https://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/).

 ### Fork the ScientISST Notebooks repository to your account